cambridge-cares/TheWorldAvatar/Apps/SampleApp/feature/README.md

 # Feature Module

-This module contains the fragments (i.e. interfaces) that users will view and interact with when using the app.
+This module contains the sub-modules (i.e. interfaces) that users will view and interact with when using the app.

-- Home Fragment
+- Home Module
-  - Initial view when starting the app
+  - Contains the initial view (`HomeFragment`) when starting the app
-  - Contains two buttons to navigate to the other fragments
+  - `HomeFragment` contains two buttons to navigate to `PhotoFragment` and `TodoFragment` in the other feature modules
   - Demonstrate deep link navigation without other feature dependencies
-- Photo Fragment
+- Photo Module
-  - A dummy view to simplify and guide users on setting up return view
+  - An empty feature module for demonstrating the cross module navigation.
-- To Do Fragment
+- To Do Module
-  - A view containing a view model, which is updated with data whenever a user clicks on a button
-  - The data is retrieved and populated from an API at the data layer
+  - `TodoFragment` shows todo item retrieve from internet.
+  - Demonstrate
+    - Data transfer workflow
+    - In module navigation with action
+    - Data binding